BeeBeansTechnologies/SiTCP_Netlist_for_Kintex7/README.md

 # SiTCP Netlist for Kintex7

-SiTCP Library (ngc file) for Xilinx Kintex 7.
+SiTCP Library (ngc file and EDIF file) for Xilinx Kintex7.

 ## What is SiTCP